I know this is not what she set out to teach me, but I am grateful for the lesson about life, even if it cost my mother her own.

 My mother-in law hugged me, asked if I was ok, did her best to be kind.
 I was exhausted and sat.
 My father-in-law wanted to talk and did so.
 He talked to me for nearly three hours straight.
 I dozed, woke, nodded, listened, dozed.
 He talked as though nothing different had happened to me today.
 As though today, for me, was nothing of note, was any other day.

 We left.
 Lee commented on how good I was.
-I would normally have brushed the comment aside.
+I would normally have brushed a compliment aside.
 Not this time.
+I agreed.
 Yes.
 I was.
 Better than could be expected.
 Better than was reasonable.
 Above and beyond.
 Lee squeezed my hand and we headed back to Deerfield Beach.

 That evening, we ate dinner—the whole family was together—and I watched how differently people handled the obviously empty space.
 There was an empty seat next to my father.
 I thought it needed to be empty for a while; my brother wanted me to move over and fill it.
 We sat there for a long time; I don’t remember what we talked about.